michelou/wix-examples/scala2-examples/README.md

    - we *do not* maintain a source file `Fragments.wxs` in directory `src\`; the file `target\src\gen\Fragments.wxs` <sup id="anchor_01">[1](#footnote_01)</sup> ‒ which contains a *list of links* to the application files ‒ is generated on each run with GUID values inserted on the fly.

 The [Scala 2][scala2] Windows installer behaves in *3 different ways* when it detects a [Scala 2][scala2] installation on the target machine (see [WiX element `MajorUpgrade`](https://wixtoolset.org/documentation/manual/v3/xsd/wix/majorupgrade.html)) :
-- if the version to be installed is ***newer than*** the version found on the machine then the Windows installer goes on (it removes the old version and install the new one).
+- if the version to be installed is ***newer than*** the version found on the machine then the Windows installer removes the old version and install the new one.
-- if the version to be installed is ***older than*** the version found on the machine then the Windows installer does exit.
+- if the version to be installed is ***older than*** the version found on the machine then the [Windows installer does exit](./images/Scala2Features_LaterAlreadyInstalled.png).
-- if the version to be installed is ***the same as*** the version found on the machine then the user is asked for a change, repair or remove operation.
+- if the version to be installed is ***the same as*** the version found on the machine then the user is asked for a [change, repair or remove operation](./images/Scala2Features_ChangeOrRepair.png).

 > **&#9755;** Visit our [Releases](https://github.com/michelou/wix-examples/releases) page to download and try the latest *self-signed* [Scala 2][scala2] Windows installer.
 The document [`SECURITY.md`](../SECURITY.md) provides more information about [*self-signed certificates*](https://en.wikipedia.org/wiki/Self-signed_certificate).